SQL Server Health Check

-Why should you care about Max memory setting in SQL Server?
+Why should you care about the max memory setting in SQL Server?

-SQL RAM max memory default setting is terrible.
+SQL Server RAM max memory default setting is terrible.

-The server has to have a correct amount of free memory, or the OS may go into “high memory pressure mode”.
+The server must have the correct amount of free memory, or the OS may enter “high memory pressure mode.”

 This way, Windows will force other processes to give up memory by paging at unpredictable times.

-Operations that should be fast and in memory will read and write to disk regularly.
+Operations expected to be fast and in-memory will frequently read and write to disk.

 How do I check SQL Server max memory?